Susan Aaron-Taylor: Biography

-Susan Aaron-Taylor was born 1947 in Brooklyn, New York.
+Susan Aaron was born in July 1947 in Brooklyn, New York.
 She lives and creates art works in Pleasant Ridge, Michigan.

 Career

-Aaron-Taylor earned a Bachelor of Science at Wayne State University and a Master of Fine Arts at Cranbrook Academy of Art.
+She earned a Bachelor of Science at Wayne State University and a Master of Fine Arts at Cranbrook Academy of Art.
 She served as the Section Chairperson of the Fiber Design Department. and Professor of the Crafts Department at the College for Creative Studies for over 40 years in Detroit, Michigan.
 When she retired, Aaron-Taylor was granted emeritus status.